SAP-samples/teched2025-AD161/exercises/ex3/README.md

 ## Exercise 3.1 - Discovery

-After completing these steps you will have found Data Product "Customer" from S/4 in [SAP Business Accelerator Hub](https://api.sap.com/).
+After completing these steps, you will have found Data Product "Customer" from S/4 in [SAP Business Accelerator Hub](https://api.sap.com/).

 1. Go to [SAP Business Accelerator Hub](https://api.sap.com/).